 Thin-walled construction

-High-pressure injection molding allows wall thicknesses as low as 0.5 mm, making it suitable for lightweight designs (e.g. aerospace components).
+High-pressure injection molding enables wall thicknesses as low as 0.5 mm, therefore, it is suitable for lightweight designs (e.g., aerospace components).

 Mechanical strength